Social Democrats in Denmark get support to form new govt

 COPENHAGEN, Denmark (AP) — Three left-wing parties in Denmark are backing the center-left Social Democrats to form a one-party minority government.

-The 18-page deal would make the Social Democrats’ leader, 41-year-old Mette Frederiksen, the country’s youngest prime minister after the left-leaning party won the June 5 election.
+The deal would make the Social Democrats’ leader, 41-year-old Mette Frederiksen, the country’s youngest prime minister after the left-leaning party won the June 5 election.

 The Social Democrats won by embracing restrictive immigration policies, a pragmatic tactic that involved returning to the party’s anti-migrant roots after two decades of relatively more liberal policies.
-Denmark’s largest party has been in the opposition for the past four years.
+Denmark’s largest party had been in the opposition for the past four years.

 Despite differences over welfare and immigration, the left-leaning parties want to back Frederiksen, who is expected to form a government in the next few days.
 Minority Cabinets are common in Denmark.

-The deal came late Tuesday after 21 days of talks with the Social People’s Party, the Red Green Unity List and the centrist Social Liberals.
+“These are four very different parties, and no doubt parties with major disagreements on several political issues,” she said late Tuesday after 21 days of talks with the Social People’s Party, the Red Green Unity List and the centrist Social Liberals.

-Frederiksen said the deal identified several goals, including promoting integration in Denmark; basing immigration on “common sense;” reversing the previous government’s decision not to accept any refugees under a U.N. quota system; fighting plastic pollution; and reducing greenhouse gas emissions by 70% ahead of 2030.
+Frederiksen said the deal identified several goals, including promoting integration in Denmark and reversing the previous government’s decision not to accept any refugees under a U.N. quota system.

 The U.N. refugee agency has made deals with countries, including Denmark, to take in refugees.
 Since 1989, Denmark has accepted about 500 such refugees every year.